51Degrees/specifications/pipeline-specification/features/data-updates.md

 [^1] This is called *tempDataFile* in current reference implementations.

-Since creating a data file copy is required for disk based operation implementations may choose not to provide control over *createOperationalDataCopy* since disallowing it when either update option is enabled and disk based operation is enabled is an error.
+Since creating a data file copy is necessary for disk based operation, implementations may choose not to provide control over *createOperationalDataCopy* since disallowing it when either update option is enabled and disk based operation is enabled is an error.